KaaliF/droppe/README.md

 7 If you want to change again you can click cancel and carts will be displayed again.

-Here is the heroku link : https://droppe.herokuapp.com/carts
+Here is the heroku link : https://droppe.herokuapp.com/carts.
+Its is a free version so dyno will stop please wait for 2,3 minutes when link is accssed.
+If it gives error kindly refresh the page.